Here are the answers to some of our most frequently asked questions

 What else can I do in town?

 Malmsbury is a beautiful village and a walk down the main street filled with vintage, antique and curiosity shops is sure to delight!
-Local shops and eateries include: Malmsbury Hotel, Merchants of Malmsbury, Malmsbury Bakery, The Provincial Table, Barclay Vintage, Malmsbury General Store, Rathdowne Antiques and gifts, Malmsbury General Store, The Stables and Motobean Roasters.
+Local shops and eateries include: The Malmsbury - restaurant & pub, Merchants of Malmsbury, Malmsbury Bakery, The Provincial Table, Malmsbury General Store, Rathdowne Antiques and gifts, Malmsbury General Store, and The Stables.

 What parking is available if I have access requirements?

 Although the Fayre has some accessible spaces, it's still best to arrive early when possible.
 These will be located on Ellsemere Place (in front of Town Hall side entrance) and a section of Mollison Street (closest to Town Hall).
 Holders of a valid Disabled Persons Parking Permit can also pre-reserve parking by contacting us at firstname.lastname@example.org

 Yes you can!
 Malmsbury Botanic Gardens is approximately a 10-minute walk from Malmsbury V/Line station.
 (View directions on Google Maps).
 Malmsbury V/Line uses Myki so ensure you’re topped up with money, then tap on and off.
 Malmsbury is on the Bendigo line.
 View V/Line Timetable.

 What kind of food is on offer at the Fayre?